Dan Tomasulo: Education and career

 Tomasulo was born in New York City and raised in Waldwick, New Jersey, with an Irish mother and Italian father.
 He earned a B.S. in psychology from Springfield College in 1973, an M.A. in child development from Fairleigh Dickinson University in 1976, and a Ph.D. in developmental psychology from Yeshiva University in 1981.
 Tomasulo began his study of psychodrama and group therapy in 1980 with Jacquie Siroka and Bob Siroka.
 He was hired at Brookdale Community College in 1980 where he won the Master Teacher award and became professor of psychology.
 He worked there until 2001 and then moved to New Jersey City University where he developed the first online psychology courses and later the first permanent positive psychology course in the New Jersey state system.
 In 1998–99 he was a teaching fellow at Princeton University under the mentorship of John M. Darley in the psychology department and studied with Tony Award-winning playwright Christopher Durang.
 He won two international reTHINK Theatre playwriting competitions for his plays on mental health: Negatively Oriented Therapy N.O.T.
 (2012) and Sticks, Stones and the R Word (2010).
 Both plays premiered in Auckland, New Zealand.

 Mentored by the author Dani Shapiro, Tomasulo studied creative nonfiction and earned an M.F.A. from The New School in 2001.
 He won the New School MFA Chapbook Competition for his essay "Kettle of Fish," and later studied in the Master of Applied Positive Psychology (M.A.P.P.) at the University of Pennsylvania.
 In 2012, he became an assistant instructor for Martin Seligman, the Father of Positive Psychology, and James Pawelski, Director of Education and Senior Scholar at the Positive Psychology Center.
 He was the first psychologist and psychodramatist to graduate from the program and join the teaching staff.
 He developed the Positive Psychology and Healing Power of Hope courses at Teachers College Columbia University in 2014 and became the Academic Director for the Spirituality Mind Body Institute in 2020.
 He developed the first psychodrama course taught at Teachers College, Columbia, since the founder of psychodrama, Jacob Levy Moreno, introduced it to the campus in 1937.

-In 2011, ShareCare identified him as one of the top ten online influencers on the topic of depression.
+ShareCare identifies him as one of the top ten online influencers on the topic of depression.
+In 2025, he was awarded the Outstanding Practitioner Award by the International Positive Psychology Association.